-- Check the columns you wish to transform. - Supply the existing date format in Format from (see below). - Supply the new date format in Format to (see below). - The following date formats are supported for input and output:
+- Check the columns you wish to transform. - Supply the existing date and/or time format in Format from (see below). - Supply the new date and/or time format in Format to (see below). - The following date and/or time formats are supported for input and output: